Capella: Etymology and culture

 In Hindu mythology, Capella was seen as the heart of Brahma, Brahma Hṛdaya.
 In traditional Chinese astronomy, Capella was part of the asterism 五車 (Wŭ chē; English: Five Chariots), which consisted of Capella together with Beta Aurigae, Theta Aurigae and Iota Aurigae, as well as Beta Tauri.
 Since it was the second star in this asterism, it has the Chinese name 五車二 (Wŭ chē èr; English: Second of the Five Chariots).
+Capella's name in the Persian astronomy is "Soroush".

 In Quechua it was known as Colça; the Incas held the star in high regard.
-The Hawaiians saw Capella as part of an asterism Ke ka o Makali'i ("The canoe bailer of Makali'i") that helped them navigate at sea.
-Called Hoku-lei "star wreath", it formed this asterism with Procyon, Sirius, Castor and Pollux.
+The Hawaiians saw Capella as part of an asterism Ke Kā o Makaliʻi ("The canoe bailer of Makali'i") that helped them navigate at sea.
+Called Hoku-lei "star wreath" (or "star that rises like a cloud"), it formed this asterism with Procyon, Sirius, Castor and Pollux.
 In Tahitian folklore, Capella was Tahi-ari'i, the wife of Fa'a-nui (Auriga) and mother of prince Ta'urua (Venus) who sails his canoe across the sky.
+In the Marshall Islands, this star is Lōktañūr, the mother of ten sons represented by other stars.

 In Inuit astronomy, Capella, along with Menkalinan (Beta Aurigae), Pollux (Beta Geminorum) and Castor (Alpha Geminorum), formed a constellation Quturjuuk, "collar-bones", the two pairs of stars denoting a bone each.
 Used for navigation and time-keeping at night, the constellation was recognised from Alaska to western Greenland.
 The Gwich'in saw Capella and Menkalinan has forming shreets'ą įį vidzee, the right ear of the large circumpolar constellation Yahdii, which covered much of the night sky, and whose orientation facilitated navigation and timekeeping.

 In Australian Aboriginal mythology for the Boorong people of Victoria, Capella was Purra, the kangaroo, pursued and killed by the nearby Gemini twins, Yurree (Castor) and Wanjel (Pollux).
 The Wardaman people of northern Australia knew the star as Yagalal, a ceremonial fish scale, related to Guwamba the barramundi (Aldebaran).